calebmadrigal/my-resume/resume_caleb_madrigal.md

 ##### Client: Wisconsin Lawyers Mutual Insurance Company, 2013-2015

-* *Technologies:* Node.js, Express.js, AngularJS, MongoDB, Java, SOAP, Oracle
+* *Technologies:* Node.js, Express.js, AngularJS, MongoDB, Java, SOAP, Oracle, Linux
 * Lead a small team to create a web portal for a legacy enterprise Java policy administration system.
+This allows clients to pay premiums and renew their policies via the web (previously a paper transaction).
-This portal was implemented as a Single-page App backed by a RESTful API, which is backed by Node.js, Express.js, and MongoDB.
+* The front-end was implemented as a Single-Page App (with AngularJS, and Bootstrap).
+* Backing the front-end was a "smart proxy" (written in Node.js, Express.js, and MongoDB) which presented the front-end with a nice RESTful API, and which abstracted away the dirty details of making all kinds of complex SOAP calls to the legacy Java system.
+* I built the smart proxy into the design not only to make the front-end simpler, but also because the client was considering moving away from their legacy Java policy administration system, and the smart proxy would allow them to more easily replace it with minimal impact to the web portal codebase.

 ##### Client: Hewins Financial, 2013-2015

 * *Technologies:* Java EE, Google Web Toolkit, MySQL, Linux, Python
-* Created a web app which enables financial advisors to rapidly model their clients' financial outlook and walk them through various scenarios.
+* Created a web app which enables financial advisors to rapidly model their clients' financial outlook and walk them through various financial scenarios.
-* Made an offline version by wrapping the server software in a VM, and wrote a protection layer around it with Python.
+* Created an offline version of the app by wrapping the server software in a Virtual Machine (and wrote a protection layer around it with Python to prevent employees from running off with the software).

 ##### Client: MyHealthDirect, 2012-2013